-There are 12 different prepaid providers that run on T-Mobile’s network.
+There are many different prepaid providers that run on T-Mobile’s network.
 You’ve probably heard of some of these providers—like Metro and Mint—but others are more obscure.

 All of these prepaid carriers, also known as mobile virtual network operators (MVNOs), have something special to offer.
 We’ll review each one in this article.

 There are a ton of carriers on the T-Mobile network.
 So we’re going to highlight a few of our favorites up top for the TL;DR crowd:

 - Best value: Mint Mobile has some amazing deals on mid-level data plans that should be perfect for casual phone users.

 - Best for budget: Red Pocket has talk, text, and data plans that start at just $10.

 - Best for high-data users: Metro by T-Mobile offers tons of high-speed data and access to a 5G connection (where available).